murry61/touchosc-reaktor-8steps/README.md

 ## REAKTOR 8STEPS Sequencer TouchOSC templates

 ### Description
-This repository contains a collection of Reaktor 8STEPS Sequencer TouchOSC templates, to use for your music production setup.
-The purpose is to improve your workflow and inspire your productions.
+This repository contains a collection of Reaktor 8STEPS Sequencer TouchOSC templates.
+The main purpose is to improve your workflow, enjoy and inspire your productions.

-This tool uses your tablet like a "physical" tactile sequencer instrument to play virtual instruments hosted in your DAW, or external synths and modular gear.

-The role of the TouchOSC template is a midi controller, whereas the role of the Reaktor 8STEPS intrument is as a virtual sequencer "engine".
-The template sends the transport signals (play, stop, bpm), configure and play the sequencer values (pitch, gate, velocity, gate rate, gate lenght, steps, direction, offset, transpose, reset).
-The "sequencer engine" then responds accordingly sending the midi sequence to the instruments, and returning to the template the messages to display the position steps to provide a visual interactive experience.
+The TouchOSC template is a midi controller for a Reaktor 8STEPS virtual sequencer.
+The template sends the transport signals (play, stop, bpm), setup and play the sequencer values (pitch, gate, velocity, gate rate, gate lenght, steps, direction, offset, transpose, reset).
+The "sequencer engine" then responds accordingly sending the midi sequence to the instruments, and sending back the messages to display the position steps for a visual interactive experience.

 ### Releases
 | Version | Release | Description   |